bojiutk/FRB-python-gapminder/_episodes/01-run-quit.md

 - "Create and run Python cells in a notebook."
 keypoints:
 - "Python programs are plain text files."
-- "Use the Jupyter Notebook for editing and running Python."
+- "The Jupyter Notebook is a convenient for editing and running Python."
 - "The Notebook has Command and Edit modes."
 - "Use the keyboard and mouse to select and edit cells."
 - "The Notebook will turn Markdown into pretty-printed documentation."